 Our faculty is comprised of dedicated, talented, and caring educators.
 Each of our Lead Teachers holds a Montessori Certification and a minimum of a Bachelor’s Degree, with many holding advanced degrees.
 As master teachers, the Seton Montessori teaching faculty serve as mentors for student teachers, lecturers and advisors for the Seton Montessori Institute teacher certification programs.

-Carol Florez is Head Teacher in our All Day 2s and 3s class and also is co-coordinator for the Infant-Toddler Programs.
-She holds a B.S. in Psychology and an AMS Certificate in Infant-Toddler Education.
-She has been at Seton since 2009 and has a total of nine years of teaching experience working with infants, toddlers and kindergarteners.
-Carol enjoys “being able to witness the children’s great accomplishments as they develop – and their smiles.”
-Carol is married and enjoys reading, cooking and listening to music.
+Carol Florez is the Program Coordinator for the Infant-Toddler Program at Seton, and is the Lead Teacher in the All Day 2s and 3s classroom this year.
+She holds a B.S. in Psychology and her AMS Infant-Toddler certificate.
+She has been at Seton for five years, and has over ten years of experience working with children from infancy through Kindergarten.
+What Carol says she enjoys most is “being able to witness the children’s great accomplishments as they develop – and their smiles.”
+Carol is married to Mark Cozzi and enjoys reading, cooking and listening to music.

-Ms. Jolanta is a native of Lithuania and serves as an after school Assistant and regular substitute in the Infant Program, sharing her warmth and care with Seton’s youngest students.
-Jolanta’s daughter, Barbara, is a freshman in high school.
+Jolanta Dirmontiene is a native of Lithuania and serves as an after school Assistant and regular substitute in the Infant Program for the last several years, sharing her warmth and care with Seton’s youngest students.
+Jolanta’s daughter, Barbara, is a junior in high school.
 When not at Seton, Jolanta enjoys working with her hands making crafts and is an enthusiast of the cultural arts including drama and dance.